tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/游戏数据库 Tcaplus/开发者指南/RESTful 接口说明_intl_en.md

 This API is used to delete a record by specifying its `key` information.
 If the data does not exist, an error will be returned.

-The `DeleteRecord` operation supporting setting the following values for `resultflag`:
+The `DeleteRecord` operation supports setting the following values for `resultflag`:

 * `0`: the response only contains whether the request succeeded or failed
 * `1`: the response contains the same values as the request does